OthmanDaoud/Function-Exercise-JS/README.md

 ## Q1:
 I used function, split, reverse and join
 ## Q2:
-i used function, for loop  and if statment
+I used function, for loop  and if statement
 ## Q3:
 I used function, toLowerCase, split, sort and join
 ## Q4:
-i used function, for loop  and if statment do add dash between to even numbers
+I used function, for loop,  and if statment do add dash between to even numbers
 ## Q5:
-i used function and if statment to print dffrant statment about age
+I used function and if statement to print different statement about age